The annual contribution limits for health savings accounts keep climbing.

 - $7,100 for someone with family coverage (up from $7,000 for 2019).

-This is great news for anyone who is eligible to use an HSA, as this type of account offers a combination of tax-reducing features that is unrivaled, even by tax-advantaged retirement plans like 401(k)s or individual retirement accounts.
+The rising contribution limits are great news for anyone who is eligible to use an HSA, as this type of account offers a combination of tax-reducing features that is unrivaled, even by tax-advantaged retirement plans like 401(k)s or individual retirement accounts.

 What is a health savings account?